AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

   ![](assets/updated-list-screen-shot-gray-groupings-350x71.png)

-Both types of lists appear in&nbsp;Adobe Workfront Classic.
+Both types of lists appear in&nbsp; Adobe Workfront Classic .

+The following lists and reports in Adobe Workfront Classic are updated lists:

+* Projects
+* Tasks
+* Hours

-The following lists and reports in Adobe Workfront Classic are updated lists: Projects Tasks Hours All other lists and reports in Adobe Workfront Classic display the legacy lists.
+All other lists and reports in Adobe Workfront Classic display the legacy lists.

 The following table shows some of the differences between the legacy and updated lists in Workfront: